afefede/fe/backlog.md

 - As a Product Owner I need an easily recognizable Brand Identity system.
 - As a Product Owner I need

-### Business Owner
+### Business Owner Stories
 - As a Business Owner I need a straightforward way to understand benefits of Framework.
 - As a Business Owner I need downloadable brochure that I can print out.
-- As a Business Owner I need to understand what impact the services will have on budget.
+- As a Business Owner I need to understand what impact the services will have on my budget.
-- As a Business Owner I need to have a clear path on timeframe and level of effort it takes to go to market from conception to launch.
+- As a Business Owner I need to have a clear path on timeframe and level of effort it takes to go to market from concept to launch.

 ### Editor Stories
 - As a Editor I need to see examples of look-n-feel of basic framework globally shared items.